cornell-zhang/bnn-fpga/README.md

 ------------------------------------------------------------------------
 The master branch contains a debug build including a random testbench, a per-layer testbench, and a full bnn testbench.
 The optimized branch contains only the full testbench.
+The conv1x1 branch implements a conv1x1 layer right after the last conv3x3 layer.
+It also conatins only the full testbench.

 FPGA Evaluation
 ------------------------------------------------------------------------